Logan-Fouts/Thesis/Writing/Introduction/Introduction.md

 The idea of duplicate image detection done in a new efficient and accurate manner falls nicely in the field of image processing within computer science.
 More specifically, this project aims to contribute information and potentially a new useful technique to the duplicate image detection research area.
 The tool built for the technique may be considered as part of the software engineering field.

-### Current Knowledge and Why Change

-Research for duplication image detection solutions includes current and previous works that range from basic hashing techniques to more intense ones, such as Convolutional Neural Networks (CNNs).
-All these have their strengths and weaknesses, usually with trade-offs between execution speed, accuracy, and in some cases, the ability to apply on other datasets.
-Currently, there exists a horizontal approach to combining methods together but this proves to be highly complex and more difficult to get working.
-In our approach, a layered architecture is proposed, where known methods are applied at each layer to progressively filter out images in hopes that suitable solutions for each problem domain can be made.
-Our approach aims to allow specifically tailored algorithms to be made in a more simple manner for whatever the users input domain and near duplicate image definitions are.

-This solution could have significant societal, ethical, and economic benefits.
-Further improvements in the detection of duplicate images would be an improvement in the current quality of information on the Internet, making access to the correct form more reliable and even lessening the amount of misinformation.
-Ethically, it complies with copyright enforcement, and hence the reduction of illegal contents on the web.
-Implementation for each specific domain could minimize economic waste of computing resources in a more ecologically disposed online world both for companies and individuals.
-All these considered together, this approach aims not only to more effectively allow content management online but also to ensure a more informed, properly-managed, ethically-clear, and resource-effective world is facilitated.

 | Feature                    | DHash                                                                      | Geometric Min Hash                                                      | VGG Net                                                                               |
 | -------------------------- | -------------------------------------------------------------------------- | ----------------------------------------------------------------------- | ------------------------------------------------------------------------------------- |
 | Accuracy                   | Low to Medium, effective for simple duplicates                             | Medium to High, captures geometric similarities                         | Very high, even on complex images                                                     |